Gordon A. Craig

 Gordon Alexander Craig (November 13, 1913 – October 30, 2005) was a Scottish-American liberal historian of German history and of diplomatic history.

 Early life

 Craig was born in Glasgow.
-In 1925 he emigrated with his family to Toronto, Ontario, Canada, and then to Jersey City, New Jersey.
+In 1925, he emigrated with his family to Toronto, Ontario, Canada, and then to Jersey City, New Jersey.
 Initially interested in studying the law, he switched to history after hearing the historian Walter "Buzzer" Hall lecture at Princeton University.
-In 1935, Craig visited and lived for several months in Germany, to research a thesis he was writing on the downfall of the Weimar Republic.
+In 1935, Craig visited and lived for several months in Germany to research a thesis he was writing on the downfall of the Weimar Republic.
 This trip marked the beginning of lifelong interest with all things German.
-Craig did not enjoy the atmosphere of Nazi Germany, and throughout his life, he sought to find the answer to the question of how a people who, in his opinion, had made a disproportionately large contribution to Western civilization, allowed themselves to become entangled in what Craig saw as the corrupting embrace of Nazism.
+Craig did not enjoy the atmosphere of Germany, and throughout his life, he sought to find the answer to the question of how a people who, in his opinion, had made a disproportionately large contribution to Western civilization, allowed themselves to become entangled in what Craig saw as the corrupting embrace of Nazism.